MicrosoftDocs/visualstudio-docs/docs/rtvs/installing-r-tools-for-visual-studio.md

 - [Offline installation](#offline-installation-of-visual-studio-and-rtvs)

 > [!Note]
-> After installing R Tools, you may want to configure Visual Studio for an optimized data scientist layout, as described on the [Options](options.md) topic.
+> After installing R Tools, you may want to configure Visual Studio for an optimized data scientist layout, as described on the [Options](options-for-r-tools-in-visual-studio.md) article.

 ## Supported versions of Visual Studio